08 Jun Richard F.H. Creaghe and Anna Maria Archer-Butler Creaghe

 I am not aware of how common it was for a 19-year-old woman to marry a man literally twice her age in the 19th century, but it seemed to have worked out pretty well.

-Anna Maria brought a connection to one of the most distinguished families in Ireland: Butler.
-The Butler name has been in Ireland almost as long as the Creaghe name.
+Anna Maria brought a connection to one of the most distinguished families in Ireland: Butler. ( See Appendix) The Butler name has been in Ireland almost as long as the Creaghe name.
 The Walter (?
 Fitz Walter) family arrived in Ireland in the latter half of the 12th century as a part of the Anglo-Norman invasion instigated by Henry II to get back into the good graces of the Pope after the 1170 murder of Thomas Becket.
 The plan was to civilize the Irish and the Anglo-Irish, who had gone native, and reestablish the Catholic Church on the troublesome island.
 The accomplishments of Theobald Walter led to Prince John, who at the time was in Ireland leading the English effort, to grant him the position of “Butler” to Ireland; henceforth, the family name Butler.
 One hundred fifty years later, James Butler was made the 1st Earl of Ormonde in 1305.

 While our family has long enjoyed the cachet of being directly related to Thomas Butler, 10th Earl of Ormonde, the direct line goes back even further to Thomas’s grandfather and father: Piers Butler “Red Piers” (1407-1539), 8th Earl and James Butler “The Lame” (1496-1546), 9th Earl of Ormonde.